 Discrete event simulation (DES) is concerned with the simulation of real-world systems that are conceived as discrete event systems (or 'discrete dynamic systems').
-Such conceptualizations of discrete systems are immaterial entities that only exist in the mind of a developer (or a community of developers).
-In order to be documented, communicated and analyzed they must be captured, i.e., represented in the form of a concrete artifact with the help of a language.
+Such conceptualizations of discrete systems are immaterial entities that only exist in the mind of the user (or a community of users) of a language.
+In order to be documented, communicated and analyzed they must be captured, i.e. represented in the form of a concrete artifact with the help of a language.
 The representation of a conceptualization in a language is called a model and the language used for its creation is called a modeling language.
-Notice that a discrete event system is part of a real-world domain that typically also contains other discrete event systems.
+Notice that a discrete event system is placed within a real-world domain, which can be viewed as a system of systems.
 A domain model may, therefore, also be called a conceptual system model.